rochelleterman/PS239T/B_Install.md

 If git and python and nano (a text editor) have been installed, those commands *should* print output version information.
 The python version should include "Anaconda" and its version information.

-**NB**: If you're using git bash, the `R --version` command may not work.
+**NB**: If you're using git bash (Windows), the `R --version` command may not work.
 In this case, just make sure you can open up RStudio.
+One possible solution: The Software Carpentry installer may need to run as Administrator.
+(Right click the install app, select “Run as administrator”).

 Ipython is a python development environment that comes pre-installed with the Anaconda python distribution.
 To see if you have it, type the following into your terminal window: